martinjm97/ENNUI/README.md

 # ClientENNUI

-To Build the app run:
+To Build the app, run:
+`npm run build`

+For Continuous Build and Integration, run:
-`npm run build && webpack --mode development`
+`npm run watch`